Hands up if you own a hot tub and you wouldn’t have the first idea of how to fix an error? Well, you’ve come to the right place.

 What is a hot tub flow error?

-What are hot tub flow switches?
+What are hot tub flow switches and pressure switches?

 What is the difference between flow error codes?